The Shipwrecked Hackathon by Hack Club

 Returning Home

-I caught an Uber alongside some others also needing a flight back, and returned back to the airport.
-It was there I said bye to Daniel, as he had a different flight back home.
+I caught an Uber alongside some others also needing a flight back and returned to the airport.
+It was there our team finally disbanded.
 One amusing thing at the airport was the Hack Club official plushies were just over the weight limit and were tripping all the security alarms.
 I got through just fine, but it caused a right mess!

 Reflections